OpenCNLink/freevpn/README.md

 # FreeVPN

-FreeVPN is an open-source project that provides free proxy services to users.
+FreeVPN is an open source project that provides users with a list of free agents.

 ## Features